SU-SWS/summer-nextjs/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Deploy on Vercel

+Production version on Vercel uses the `main` branch. `1.x` branch is used for releases and is merged into `main` when a release is to be performed. `dev` and `test` branches have their respective vercel and Acquia environments and are used as sandboxes.